-Revisions to these P&P shall be submitted to the Sponsor no less than 30 days in advance of a motion (or conclusion of an electronic ballot) to approve them.
+Revisions to these P&P shall be submitted to the Standards Committee no less than 30 days in advance of a motion (or conclusion of an electronic ballot) to approve them.
 Amendments in response to comments on the P&P are permitted.
 Insufficient time to consider complex amendments is a valid reason to vote disapprove.
-A motion to revise the Sponsor P&P shall require a vote of approve by at least two thirds of all voting members of the Sponsor.
+A motion to revise the Standards Committee P&P shall require a vote of approve by at least two thirds of all voting members of the Standards Committee.